Paubox/paubox-python/README.md

 This is the official Python package for the Paubox Transactional Email HTTP API.
 The Paubox Transactional Email API allows your application to send secure, HIPAA-compliant email via Paubox and track deliveries and opens.

-It extends the [Requests Library](https://github.com/requests/requests) for seamless integration in your existing Python application.

 ## Installation

 ### Getting Paubox API Credentials